Individual therapy

 There is no magic cure, but there is a lot to be said for gaining a better understanding of yourself, your relationships, and the world around you, then figuring out how to exist in a way that works better for you.

-Samantha provides online individual therapy for adults located anywhere in Washington State, including Seattle, Bellevue, Tacoma, Spokane, Vancouver, Bellingham, Redmond, Kirkland, Issaquah, Carnation, and communities across WA.
+Samantha provides online individual therapy for adults located anywhere in Washington State, including Seattle, Bellevue, Tacoma, Spokane, Vancouver, Bellingham, Redmond, Kirkland, Issaquah, Ellensburg, and communities across WA.